Be at least 18 years of age when the mission begins

 The air pressure in the submersible will remain at a constant one atmosphere – the same pressure we experience at sea level – regardless of depth.
 Therefore, no decompression is necessary.

-The viewport has maximum diameter of 53.34 cm (21 inches) – making it the largest viewport of any submersible capable of diving to these depths.
-For additional viewing, external cameras provide a near 360-degree view around the sub.
+The viewport has a maximum diameter of 53.34 cm (21 inches) – making it the largest viewport of any submersible capable of diving to these depths.
+For additional viewing, external cameras provide a near 180-degree view from the bow of the sub.

 Manned submersibles are one of the safest vehicles in the world.
 In the last 35 years, over 11 million people have dived in certified, non-military manned submersibles – all without a serious injury.

 Titanic rests on the seabed at a depth of 3800 meters (12,800 feet) or about 3.8 km (2.4 miles).